The Office of Child Support Enforcement provided its current Federal income withholding for support form. It expires 8/31/2026.

 (f) A litigant or lawyer may add additional material to a standardized court form as long as the form is not altered.

-Note that these problems only apply if one is having the court ENTER the form instead of simply serving an income withholding notice.
+Note that these problems apply if one is having the court ENTER the form instead of simply serving an income withholding notice.
 And the caveat above is that the provisions in this Rule are contradictory in a sense because requiring the use of a deficient form that does not comply with our statutory requirements does not serve the intended purpose of “enhancing access to justice.”